smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 |  4 | <NULL> |        5 |  4 | <NULL> | <NULL>   |

 ---------------------------------------------------------------------------------
 You can use a `CASE` statement to specify the join condition in the `WHERE` clause.
-This is considered a bad practice and you should find a better way of writing this query.
+This is considered a bad practice, and you should find a better way of writing this query.

 ```sql
  SELECT  a.ID,